pierceboggan/smartcoffee/README.md

 ### Microsoft Cognitive Services
 What is Microsoft Cognitive Services?
 How do the mobile apps utilize it.
 Specifically what is Bing Speech API.
 How do we utilize it?

-# Build Your Own
-Interested in building your own?
-Download the completed source for

 # License
 Copyright (c) 2016 Pierce Boggan